Warri North

-Warri North LGA has its headquarters at Koko, a cosmopolitan town that houses a sea port.
-Conspicuous in the town is the ancient house of Nana Olomu of Itsekiri.
-The LGA is predominantly riverine and is inhabited by the Itsekiri people.
+Warri North has its headquarters at Koko, a town that houses a sea port.
+Koko also contains the house of Nana Olomu of Itsekiri.
+The area is predominantly riverine and is inhabited by the Itsekiri people.
 The major occupations of the people are fishing, carving of canoes, net weaving, hunting, clothes dyeing, trading and farming.
-It is also the location of a lovely tourist attraction, the floating market at Ogheye.
-The Local government is richly blessed with Crude oil and houses the Nigeria National Petroleum Company, Chevron amongst others.
+The floating market at Ogheye is a local tourist attraction.
+The LGA contains crude oil facilities, operated by the Nigeria National Petroleum Company, Chevron, among others.